Tadashi Shimizu

-Tadashi Shimizu (清水 忠史, Shimizu Tadashi) is a member of the Japanese Communist Party serving in the House of Representatives.
+Tadashi Shimizu (清水 忠史, Shimizu Tadashi) is a member of the Japanese Communist Party who served in the House of Representatives.
 He is against the passed anti-conspiracy bill.
 He is also against paying welfare benefits with pre-paid credit cards, saying that it would only benefit credit card companies.

 Shimizu Tadashi with the Committee on Judicial Affairs in 2015.